griffithlab/CIVIC_SVI_Course/quizzes/quiz_1.md

 {choose-answers: 4}
 ?
 Which of the following statements are correct
 1. Somatic cancer variants occur in tumor but not normal tissue
-2. The AMP/ASCO/CAP guidelines categorize variants into 4 tiers and 4 levels
+2. The AMP guidelines categorize variants into 4 tiers and 4 levels
 3. CIViC is both a knowledgebase and curation platform for interpreting somatic variants
 4. Precision oncology requires accurate, comprehensive and current interpretation of somatic variants
 5. ClinVar is a database of primarily cancer variants ?